Wales Genocide Memorial

 The Wales Genocide Memorial is a monument in the garden of the Temple of Peace in Cardiff, Wales, dedicated to the victims of the Armenian genocide that took place in Ottoman Empire carried out by the Turkish government against the Armenian population from 1915 to 1922.

 Unveiling

-The memorial was erected and unveiled on November 2, 2007, at an initiative of Wales-Armenian Society.
-The opening of the monument was consecrated in a service conducted by Bishop Nathan Hovhannisian, Primate of the Armenian Apostolic Church of Great Britain.
+The memorial was erected and unveiled on November 2, 2007, at an initiative of the Wales-Armenian Society.
+The monument's opening was consecrated in a service conducted by Bishop Nathan Hovhannisian, Primate of the Armenian Apostolic Church of Great Britain.
 The ceremony was attended by Lord Dafydd Elis-Thomas Presiding Officer of the National Assembly of Wales, David Yeoman, the Assistant Bishop of Llandaff, and Vahe Gabrielyan, Armenian Ambassador to the UK.

 Over 300 people attended the opening ceremony.
 Members of the Turkish community protested, saying the genocide never happened.